 Note: Lower temperatures will extend the times for crystalline development.

-3.07 CLEANING AND PROTECTION A. Cleaning: Clean spillage and soiling from adjacent surfaces using appropriate cleaning agents and procedures.
+A. Cleaning: Clean spillage and soiling from adjacent surfaces using appropriate cleaning agents and procedures.

 B. Protection: Take measures to protect completed Xypex coating until the coating is hard enough to not be damaged.
 In normal conditions protect from pedestrian traffic for 3 days and vehicular traffic for 7 days.
 If coatings will be exposed to ongoing vehicular traffic or other abrasive environments consult Xypex Technical Services.